cdsittampalam/documentation/docs/Fund Administration.md

 already happened in the past and have been approved.
 The balances you see can help you decide on moving money via withdrawal and transactions.

 :::info
-For details on setting up transactions, refer to [Deposit & Withdraw](/docs/Deposit%20&%20Withdraw) and [Creating Transactions](/docs/Creating%20Transactions).
+For details on moving money, refer to [Deposit & Withdraw](/docs/Deposit%20&%20Withdraw) and [Creating Transactions](/docs/Creating%20Transactions).
 :::

 ![Transaction view](/doc-images/AllTransactions2.png)